Official Glen Cove Chamber of Commerce By-Laws

 Section 1.
 ANNUAL MEETING

-The annual membership and installation meeting of the Chamber of Commerce shall be held during January of each year.
+The annual membership and installation meeting of the Chamber of Commerce shall be held before March 30th of each year.
 The time and place shall be fixed by the President and/or Executive Director/Administrator, and notice thereof mailed to each member at least ten (10) days before said meeting.

 Section 2.
 BOARD OF DIRECTORS MEETINGS